writethedocs/www/docs/conf/portland/2022/news/tickets-on-sale.rst

 Grant program
 -------------

-We updated our grant program application to take into account the virtual format of the event.
+We are continuing our grant program again this year in a similar format.
 We're excited to be able to offer free tickets to a larger number of people this year, since there are now minimal other costs to attend the event.

 You can apply by **{{ grants.ends }}** on `our website <https://www.writethedocs.org/conf/portland/{{year}}/opportunity-grants/>`_.